Rutgers School of Communication and Information: Communication

+Department faculty research includes health communication, organizational leadership, computational social science, family communication, social networks, and conversation analysis.

 Journalism and Media Studies

-The Department of Journalism and Media Studies is concerned with the relationships among media texts, institutions, and audiences, especially in the way that media and society affect each other politically, culturally, and socially.
+The Department of Journalism and Media Studies examines the relationships among media texts, institutions, and audiences, especially in the way that media and society affect each other politically, culturally, and socially.
 This includes study of both the “traditional” mass media and newer electronic technologies and telecommunications.
 The Journalism and Media Studies program was founded in 1926.

-Research examines media content and effects; audience reception and interpretive processes; the emergence of audiences understood in terms of race, age, gender, class, and politics; the sociology and production of culture; communication law, regulation, and policy; and the media’s roles in political and international communication and in educational systems.
+Faculty research explores media content and effects; audience reception and interpretive processes; the emergence of audiences understood in terms of race, age, gender, class, and politics; the sociology and production of culture; communication law, regulation, and policy; and the media’s roles in political and international communication and in educational systems.